freon4dsl/Freon4dsl/packages/test/tests-by-hand/Base/Test Scenarios Intro.md

  * Editor Web Actions: the functionality of the webapp concerning actions with regard to the editor content, like cut, paste.
  * Core Editor Actions: the functionality of the core editor.
  * Editing Expressions: the functionality concerning expressions in the core editor.

+## How to work with these Tests

+For each mayor test series, take a copy of the test scripts in folder Basis and put them in a designated folder.
+Then perform the tests and add any errors found and/or comments in the copied file.
+(This keeps the base files clean!)
+Of course, any errors found need to be fixed and checked again.